pinkpixel-dev/dreamscape-ai/DEPLOYMENT.md

 If you encounter problems:

-1. **CORS Errors**: Ensure Cloudflare Pages functions are properly configured
+1. **500 Errors with Watson API**: Ensure your Watson API key is correctly set in wrangler.toml
-2. **API Key Issues**: Verify all environment variables are correctly set in the Cloudflare dashboard
+2. **CORS Issues**: Check the Functions implementation in functions/api/speech-to-text.js
-3. **Speech Recognition Problems**: Ensure WATSON_API_KEY is valid and correctly formatted
+3. **Deployment Configuration Errors**: Make sure your wrangler.toml doesn't include both "main" and "pages_build_output_dir" fields
-4. **Image Processing Errors**: Check Cloudinary credentials and quota limits
+4. **Deployment Failures**: Review Cloudflare Pages build logs for specific errors
-5. **Deployment Failures**: Review Cloudflare Pages build logs for specific errors
+5. **Functions Not Working**: Check that your functions directory is properly structured

 ## 🏁 Post-Deployment Steps